Court Sentences District Head’s Son To Death By Hanging

 He said the prosecution had proved the case beyond reasonable doubt as required by law and sentenced the convict to death by hanging.

-The judge also said the plea for leniency could not be entertained because the court’s discretion was blocked by law and directed that the plea should be set to the state governor.
+The judge also said the plea for leniency could not be entertained because the court’s discretion was blocked by law and directed that the plea should be sent to the state governor.

-He advised the defence to file its appeal within 90 days.
-(NAN)